NaiemaElsaadi/Final_Project_Data_Visualization/README.md

 - Perform the calculations and visualization using Excel or Tableau or a combination of both
 -  Document the project in a final report
 -  Recommended: Publish your unique, well-narrated project on Tableau Public

+  ## Tableau Public

+The detailed work for this project is available on Tableau Public.
+You can access it and view it [here](https://public.tableau.com/views/Elsaadi_Final_project/Goal6?:language=en-US&publish=yes&:display_count=n&:origin=viz_share_link).

  ## Section 1.
 Introduction
  This project will explore the significance that specific
  ## Section 2.
 Data Description